-Эер а srae State Gov't artment of Finance ormance Measures Target Period Current Period 0 Notes Audit issue?
-Banl < Reconciliation 15 days Monthly All bank account reconciliations are completed prior to the 15 days target.
-No W What actions do you take to achieve good results?
-1 By reconcile accoundays to complete it. ts regularl y, when r eceive b oank stat ements at the end of each month.
-It usually take es 3-5 2 It is followed by step bank statement, adju osits/ch ecks in the system with those in the 3 When encounter variances in bank reconciliation process, this can be fixed by tracking the voided checks that are still in the outstanding check lists, outstanding receipts (deposit in transit), or service charges.
-4 4 5 IGFOA 2023 May 20-25, 2023 epar rae State Gov't tment of Finance rmance Measures Target Period Current Period 0 Trend Notes Audit issue? ction in Overdue I Advances 50% reduce e Qtrly Wh nat actions might h nelp your office i mprove ?
+Depa srae State Gov't ortment of Finance ormance Measures Target Period Current Period 0 Notes Audit issue?
+Bank " Reconciliation 15 days Monthly All bank account reconciliations are completed prior to the 15 days target.
+No Wł nat actions do you take to a achieve good re esults?
+1 By reconcile accound days to complete it. ts regularl y, when r eceive b ank stat ements at the end of each month.
+It usually take es 3-5 2 It is followed by step-by-step process where we matches the deposits/checks in the system with those in the bank statement, adjusting bank statement and cash accounts.
+3 When encounter var iances in bank reco onciliatio

+5 | IGFOA 2023 | May 20 25, 2023

+Depar rrae State Gov't rtment of Finance rmance Measures Target Period Current Period 0 Trend Notes Audit issue? ction in Overdue Il Advances 50% reduc e Qtrly Wł What actions might help your office improve?
 1 While we are aware that more travelers file travel vouchers on time, we still need some 1 control over travel advances, such as no advances if a traveler has outstanding balances from prior travels.
 This idea is under the review of the Director.
-2 3 4 6 IGFOA 2023 Ma ay 20-25, 20 023
+2 3 4 6 IGFOA 2023 Ma ay 20 25, 20 023

-Kosrae State Gov't Department of Finance Performance Measures Target Period Current Period 0 Trend Notes Audit issue?
-Cash Manage ement Reduction in overdue travel advances 50% reduction from prior period Qtrly/An nually 70% cleared advance s 90% cleared advances Allowance for doubtful accounts was provided for the individual overdue travel advances through the audit process during the past audits.
+Kosrae State Gov't Department of Finance Performance Measures Target Period Current Period 0 Notes Audit issue?
+Cash Manago ement Reduction in overdue travel advances 50% reduction from prior period . ,.
+80% cleared advance s 90% cleared advances Allowance for doubtful accounts was provided for the individual overdue travel advances through the audit process during the past audits.
 The State carries only \$8,777 as of 09/30/22, which consists of current balances.
-NO Revenue Estimates within target % 20% over or under estimated revenues Qtrly or Annual?
+NO Revenue Estimates within target % 20% over of under estimated revenues r Qtrly or Annual?
 25% N/A Fluctuation in our revenue estimates is due to fluctuation of FSM tax revenue sharing.
-7 IGFOA 2023 M ay 20-25, 20 23
+7 IGFOA 2023 M lay 20 25, 20)23

-Kosrae State Gov't Department of Finance Performance Measures Period Prior Period -2 Prior Period -1 Current Period 0 Trend Notes Audit issue?
-Gran ts Mana gement Number of days to process an invoice paid by federal funds 5 days fron vendor invoice date to chk date e over 5 5 5 If we have all the required documents such as requisition with appropriate price analysis, PO, receiving report, supplier invoice, and AP voucher approved by the Director or his designee.
-Timeliness of SF425 reports % of reports filed on time d Qtrly 80% 80% 80% Most of the time we submit our reports to FSM National Gov't (Julyn) on time.
-Reduction in Federal Grant receivables % uncollected federal AR, total funds / Qtrly 0 0 0 We are aware that federal receivables and unearned revenues were close out up to FY2017.
-We wait for another close-out activity initiated by FSMNG and
+Kosrae State Gov't Department of Finance Performance Measures Period Prior Period 2 Prior Period 1 Current Period 0 Trend Notes Audit issue?
+Gran ts Mana gement Number of days to process an invoice paid by federal funds 5 days from vendor invoice date to chk date e over one 5 5 5 If we have all the required documents such as requisition with appropriate price analysis, PO, receiving report, supplier invoice, and AP voucher approved by the Director or his designee.
+Timeliness of SF425 reports % of reports filed on time Qtrly 80% 80% 80% Most of the time we submit our reports to FSM National Gov't (Julyn) on time.
+Reduction in Federal Grant receivables % uncollected federal AR/ tota! funds Qtrly 0 0 0 We are aware that federal receivables and unearned revenues were close out up to FY2017.
+We wait for another close-out activity initiated by FSMNG and)

-Kosrae State Gov't Department of Finance Performance Measures Period Prior Period -2 Current Period 0 Trend Notes Audit issue? Сар acity B uilding Percentage of personnel evaluations completed 100% Annual 0 0 0 As discussed in the last slide, we are working on this issue.
+Kosrae State Gov't Department of Finance Performance Measure Period Prior Period 2 Current Period 0 Notes Audit issue? Сар acity B uilding Percentage of personnel evaluations completed 100% Annual 0 0 0 As discussed in the last slide, we are working on this issue.
 We plan to have one at the end of September 2023. of training hours per finance employee 40 hrs per employee Annual 20 20 20 Due to time and financial constraints, not all of us can attend APIPA, IGFOA, or other training.
 However, staff have the on-the-job training with the financial advisor and has gained some hands-on technical experience.
-9 IGFOA 2023 May 20-25 , 2023
+9 IGFOA 2023 May 20 25 , 2023